gremwell/go-jtagenum/README.md

 There is a room for improvements and several ideas already came to our minds:
 - Special mode to adapt GPIO toggle delay;
 - Support partially known JTAG pins configuration;
-- Support `ftdi` additionally to `go-rpio` as a way to toggle pins.